 For MSc level entry, students must hold a good honours degree in or a relevant discipline (eg life sciences, engineering, environmental studies, business studies, surveying) from a UK or Overseas University.
 In addition to the academic qualifications, motivation, industrial experience and personality are taken into consideration.

 Months of entry

-The MRM course aims to provide students with broadly based expertise in the management of marine and coastal resources including, but not limited to, fisheries and bioresources, and oil and gas.
+The Marine Resource Management MSc Programme is based at our ORKNEY CAMPUS in the far north of Scotland.
+It is located at the heart of an active marine environment and aims to provide students with broadly based expertise in the management of marine and coastal resources including especially marine renewable energy (Orkney is the leading world centre for the research and testing of wave and tidal energy).
 It is designed to enable graduates and professionals from a variety of backgrounds to extend their skills and knowledge to encompass the sustainable development, use, conservation and general management of marine resources.
-Locating in Orkney gives unique insights into marine resources and their management including marine renewable energy, conservation, fisheries, aquaculture, shipping, oil & gas.
+The Orkney location gives unique insights into marine resources and their management including marine renewable energy, conservation, fisheries, aquaculture, shipping and oil & gas.

 Information for international students

 The course has a track record of attracting overseas students and subject material is internationally relevant.
 Many overseas students return home to complete their research dissertation.
 Minimum English language requirement is IELTS 6.5 or equivalent.

 Some funded places are usually available each year.
 Please enquire for details.

 |Assessment||What kind of work will I be doing? (proportionally)|

 Course contact details